Positivity in the Renormalization of Effective Field Theory: Violation of Tree-level Positivity from RG flow

 \subsection{Toy model UV completion}

 In this example we consider the full theory

 and obtain the EFT of $\phi$ by integrating out the heavy scalar $\chi$\,,

 We suppress the $\phi^6$ operator, because it does not mix into $(\partial\phi)^4$ at one loop.
 We also assume that $g \ll \lambda$ so $\lambda$ does not get significant matching corrections.
-This is the weakly-coupled EFT limit, in which the EFT $a$-theorem does not govern the overall direction of the RG flow.
+This is the weakly-coupled EFT limit, in which we do not predict constrains on the overall direction of the RG flow.
 The EFT matching (see the first diagram in Fig.~\ref{fig:matching}) yields

 which agrees with the positivity bound, $c_8>0$~\cite{Adams:2006sv}.
 Moreover, the RG in the IR is

 which drives $c_8$ toward smaller values in the IR.
 However, its value never crosses zero since $c_8=0$ is a fixed point of the RG (at one loop).
 To demonstrate a violation of the tree-level positivity bounds, we must consider an example with multiple dimension-8 four-point operators, as is the case in the Higgs sector of the SMEFT.